Hexagon/minitz/CONTRIBUTING.md

 #### Setting up the environment

-We recommend using VS Code with eslint extensions, which will automatically check your code against the defined rules as you write it.
+We recommend using VS Code with eslint extensions.
+It will automatically check your code against the defined rules.

 1. Fork the repository.
     -   Using GitHub Desktop: